adobe/commerce-cif-graphql-integration-reference/README.md

 Within the `web-src` folder we provide a mini web application which loads the [GraphiQL](https://github.com/graphql/graphiql) GraphQL client.
 It allows you to immediately try out the GraphQL actions of the project.

-For a detailed description of the project folder and file structure see [Project Firefly Application getting started documentation](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html#!AdobeDocs/project-firefly/master/getting_started.md).
+For a detailed description of the project folder and file structure see [App Builder getting started documentation](https://www.adobe.io/app-builder/docs/getting_started/).

 ### Local vs. remote resolvers